aurelia/aurelia.github.io-old/docs/api/templating/index.md

 * `skipActivation: boolean` - Should the composition system skip calling the &quot;activate&quot; hook on the view model.
 * `view: ` - The view url or view strategy to override the default view location convention.
 * `viewModel: any` - The view model url or instance for the component.
-* `viewModelResource: HtmlBehaviorResource` - The HtmlBehaviorResource for the component.
+* `viewModelResource: ResourceDescription` - The HtmlBehaviorResource for the component.
 * `viewResources: ViewResources` - The view resources for the view in which the component should be created.
 * `viewSlot: ViewSlot` - The slot to push the dynamically composed component into.